 Science tells us that our memories help us to ‘connect the dots’ in intuition-based decision-making.
-But if intuition feels like more of a spark of knowing without knowing why, or with having memories, then how or why is memory related with intuition?
+But if intuition feels like more of a spark of knowing without knowing why, or with having memories, then how or why is memory related to intuition?
 Let’s have a look.

 intuition in decision making and memory